 Today, we are doing a hands-on review of the latest version of Creaform’s first product, the HandySCAN 700.

-Creaform also offers a more affordable category of portable 3D scanners; the Go!SCAN 50 and the Go!Scan 20 which are not represented on this illustration.
-These two products are capable of producing full color 3D scans.
+Creaform also offers a more affordable category of portable 3D scanners; the Go!SCAN 50 and the Go!Scan 20 which is not represented in this illustration.
+These two products are capable of producing full-color 3D scans.

 Discovering the Creaform HandySCAN 700

 The HandySCAN 700 is Creaform’s flagship metrology-grade portable 3D scanner.
 The HandySCAN 3D product line underwent a complete re-engineering in 2014.
 These metrology handheld 3D scanners have been optimized to meet the needs of product development and engineering professionals.
-The HandySCAN 3D are capable of quickly delivering accurate and high resolution 3D scans.
+The HandySCAN 3D is capable of quickly delivering accurate and high-resolution 3D scans.